Soimn/Otus/design.md

   ?: Name of the procedure followed by the type name of each argument, unless specified otherwise<br>
   S: "package_name.mangled_procedure_name" if not overridden

+  P: Should there be a distinction between static arrays and intervals?<br>
+  I: Vector types: V2, V3, V4 :: [2]f32, [3]f32, [4]f32;<br>
+  S: Yes, because this allows static arrays to exist and be used without storing the pointer or length of the data
+     on the stack and in structs.

+  P: How should declarations within a procedure be handled?<br>
+  I: Either every declaration must be moved out of the procedure body, or they should all remain.<br>
+     Something in between will only result in confusion

 Ideas:
   - Use arrays for SIMD like operations and support element-wise arithmetic (e.g. #assert({:[2]int: 1, 3} == {:[2]int: 0, 1} + {:[2]int: 1, 2}))